Pareto Principle

 Step 3: Analyze the Impact

-Try out all your activities and after a while determine which of these actions is likely to produce the most significant results.
+Practice all your activities and determine which of these actions is likely to produce the most significant results.

 Step 4: Apply the 80/20 rule.